MPAMlab/Circuller-mini/README.md

 ## TODO

-- The Current version(Rev 1.1) of Board 1 is 11x11cm, shrinking it down to 10x10cm(Rev 1.2) to make the PCB cheaper.
 - Re-test the light (rewrite the code)
 - Redo the modeling
 - Model the case (probably two versions: 1. plain like a tablet, 2. assemble like a real wash machine)